sag-gov-integration-unit/webmethods-apigateway-configurator/README.md

 As a high level description of how it works, this container essentially uses REST calls to the SoftwareAG APIGateway Admin APIs to perform all its functions.

+An explanation / walk-through video (10 min) was created to highlight usage: https://youtu.be/M306IGQ-qQ4

 ## Supported Configs / Actions

 The following configuration items / actions are currently supported (new functions added as needed)